tc39/test262/CONTRIBUTING.md

 - https://github.com/tc39/ecma262/pulls?q=is%3Apr+is%3Aopen+label%3A%22needs+tests%22
   + This is a list of the "needs tests" PRs for changes to the specification.

+## Acceptable Tests

+Any test that execercises observable grammar or semantics, originating with citable, normative text in the latest draft of the [ECMAScript Language Specification](https://tc39.es/ecma262/), the [ECMAScript Internationalization API Specification](https://tc39.es/ecma402/), the [The JSON Data
+Interchange Syntax](https://ecma-international.org/publications/standards/Ecma-404.htm), a [Stage 3](https://github.com/tc39/proposals#stage-3) proposal or a Pull Request which makes a normative change to any of those specifications.

+## Unacceptable Tests

+Any test that restricts potentially valid extensions to the ECMAScript Language will not be accepted.
+Implementations are allowed to extend the language in any way that does not contradict the normative grammar specification, nor violate the specification's [Forbidden Extensions](https://tc39.es/ecma262/#sec-forbidden-extensions) section, which clearly lists the only exceptions to this rule.

 ## Test Case Names

 Test cases should be created in files that are named to identify the feature or API that's being tested.